new-production-institute/lauds-iot-backend/README.md

 mosquitto_pub -h localhost -p 1883 -t '/' -m $(date --utc +%s)
 ```

-There is also a *very* usefuly tool to debug MQTT: [MQTT Explorer](https://github.com/thomasnordquist/MQTT-Explorer/), that is also available at [mqtt-explorer.com](https://mqtt-explorer.com/).
+A useful tool to debug MQTT is  [MQTT Explorer](https://mqtt-explorer.com/) found on [Github](https://github.com/thomasnordquist/MQTT-Explorer/).

 ### Node-RED

-[Node-RED](https://nodered.org) is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
+[Node-RED](https://nodered.org) is a low-code programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.

-It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click
+It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

 Node-RED is also running in Docker and is exposed on port `1880`: http://localhost:1880/